egarim/XpoSyncFrameworkDocs/Docs/GettingStarted.md

 Please notice the following details on the image above

 - The url highlited in blue is pointing to your XAF Blazor application
-- The url highlited in green is pointing to your the SyncServer
+- The url highlited in yellow is pointing to your the SyncServer

 You should use the url pointing to the SyncServer in your Xamarin client